apache/iotdb/example/odbc/README.md

 ## Operate IoTDB's data with ODBC example
 After correct deployment, you can use the example program to operate IoTDB's data.

 This program can write data into IoTDB, and query the data we have just written.
-You can directly open the "odbc-example" with JetBrains Rider and run it..
+You can directly open the "odbc-example" with JetBrains Rider and run it.